 Settlement limits form part of the credit approval/limit monitoring process.
-Acceptance of settlement risk on trades requires transaction specific or counterparty specific approvals from the Risk Management Unit.
+Acceptance of settlement risk on trades requires transaction specific or counterparty specific assessments and limit determination with any additional positions over and above established limits requiring approval from the Risk Management Unit.